emacs-berlin/emacs-berlin.org/index.md

 [GitHub Issues][ghi] and the [mailing list][ml] can be used to propose topics.

+## Code of Conduct

+Emacs Berlin has adopted the
+[Berlin Code of Conduct](http://berlincodeofconduct.org/), all who attend our events or participate on our mailing list are expected to have read this document, and to behave accordingly.

 ## Members

 People that show up to our meetings regularly or on occasion.
 Links go